Nurieh Mozaffari: Early life and education

 Nurieh Mozaffari was born in 1960 in Tehran, Iran.
 She grew up in the city of Rudsar in Gilan province in northern Iran.

 Mozaffari studied at Alzahra University in Tehran and under the supervision of painter Aydin Aghdashloo.
 Upon receiving her B.A. degree in 1989, she pursued her M.A. degree at Islamic Azad University, and graduated in 1996.

 In 1998, Mozaffari emigrated to Vancouver, British Columbia, Canada and obtained a diploma in jewelry design.
 In 2006, her work was being shown in Vancouver art galleries.

 Career

 Mozaffari has worked as a lecturer at Islamic Azad University.
-In her art career, she has worked with many Iranian contemporary art figures, including Shahla Habibi, Bahman Boroujeni, Rouin Pakbaz, Homayoun Salimi, Mehdi Hosseini, and Hannibal Alkhas.
+In her art career, she has worked with many Iranian contemporary art figures, including Shahla Habibi, Bahman Boroujeni, Ruyin Pakbaz, Homayoun Salimi, Mehdi Hosseini, and Hannibal Alkhas.

 Mozaffari has held at least over 20 solo exhibitions of her works, which included the Tehran Museum of Contemporary Art, Sad Abod museum in Tehran, Nivran museum in Tehran, Shohada museum in Tehran, Azadi museum in Tehran, Pacific Museum of Earth in Vancouver, and Institute du monde arabe in Paris (Solo exhibition).